 Keyless entry, once reserved for luxury cars, is becoming a more common feature.
-Indeed, some sites now estimate that 70% of cars made today have the technology.
+Indeed, some websites now estimate that 70% of cars made today have the technology.

 In theory, keyless entry should mean that your car can only be unlocked by proximity to your individual key fob.
-However, thieves are using increasingly sophisticated methods to bypass this problem.
+However, thieves are using increasingly sophisticated methods to bypass your security.

 To explain how, let’s start by looking at the technology itself.